aicore/Core-Analytics-Server/README.md

              ```

 ### systemGenerated configuration
-1. `webDashboardAccessToken` : a random token that can be used to access the web dashboard.
-This is reset everytime the web dashboard is disabled/enabled from the config file.
+1. `webStatusApiAccessToken` : a random token that can be used to access the `/status?webStatusApiAccessToken=xxxx` api.
+Enabled only if `webStatusApisEnabled` is set to true

 # Wiki Docs
 See wiki for more architecture and implementation details: https://github.com/aicore/Core-Analytics-Server/wiki